saurabh241930/Supervised-machine-learning-AI--bot_in_GTA_SA-game/README.md

 <img src="attemp1.gif">

 # Attempt2 (adding CNN classifier)
-Now in this attempt we will **convunational neural network** based classifier **Plan of atack :**
+Now in this attempt we will use **convunational neural network** based classifier

+**Plan of atack :**

-1)We will create dataset of differnet driving scenarios along its corresponding output (i.e **[A,W,D]**) basically hot array of appropriate direction at that frame [left,foward,right]
+1)We will create dataset of differnet driving scenarios along its corresponding output (i.e **[A,W,D]**) basically one-hot array of appropriate direction at that frame [left,foward,right]

+2) For collecting dataset we will record gameplay frames and key press and encode it one-hot error

 <img src="auto_driving.gif" width="600" height="400">